-- Web Server: The Sisense Web Server is installed locally on your computer and hosts the Sisense Web application.
+- Application Server: The Sisense Application Server is installed locally on your computer and hosts the Sisense Web application.
 For more information, click here.

 - ElastiCube Server: The ElastiCube Server manages the process of importing data from various data sources and ETL processes.
 For more information, see ElastiCube Server below.

 The ElastiCube Server supports the management of ElastiCubes and the data they contain.
-The Sisense Server also supports the Web Server, which queries the ElastiCube Server where the ElastiCubes are hosted.
+The Sisense Server also supports the Application Server, which queries the ElastiCube Server where the ElastiCubes are hosted.

-Within the ElastiCube Server are the following components:
+Within the ElastiCube Server are the following main components:

 - ElastiCube Catalog: The catalog maintains a list of ElastiCubes contained within the ElastiCube server.

 - Data Connectors: The Data Connectors service is responsible for managing both native and 3rd party connectors.